kernelkit/infix/doc/scripting-prod.md

 admin@example:/config/>
 ```

-The interface status can be viewed using `show interfaces` after leaving
+The interface status can be viewed using `show interface` after leaving
 configuration context.
 When configuring via SSH, first assign an IP
 address to `br0` *before leaving* configuration context, e.g.